 The daily creel limit for crappie is 10 fish per angler, and the daily aggregate limit is 25 fish for boats with three or more anglers.
 Crappie must be over 12 inches, and the pole limit remains at 4 per angler.
 In addition, fish may only be cleaned at designated fish cleaning stations if available, not on the water or in the boat ramp parking lots.
 In the spillways, the daily limit is 10 fish per angler.
 There are no boat or size limits in the spillways.
 Pole limits in the rip-rapped portions of the spillways remain 1 per angler.

-BassAt winter pool, most bass are on main lake points or deeper holes in tributaries.
+BassMost bass are on main lake points.
+Any fish that moved shallower via tributaries will head back downstream.
 Any cover (wood, brush tops, stake beds, rock, etc.) is a plus.
-Fish vibrating jigs, or slow-rolled spinnerbaits 2 to 8 ft deep.
-Try soft plastics (Carolina, Texas, or Ned rigs, drop shots, swim baits, etc.) if fish don't bite more aggressive baits.
+Fish vibrating jigs, or slow-rolled spinnerbaits 2 to 6 ft deep.
+Fish soft plastics (Carolina, Texas, or Ned rigs, drop shots, swim baits, etc.) for light biters.

-Crappie Fish jigs and/or minnows 4 - 10 ft deep for suspended fish in the main lake.
-Little cover is in the water at winter levels.
-There are are a lot of "short fish"; use bigger baits and/or fish deeper to target larger crappie.
+Crappie Fish jigs and/or minnows 4 - 8 ft deep out from spawning areas (males shallower than females), in the main lake, or bank fish deeper holes in the river and creeks.
+No, they are not spawning yet, just sitting on ready.
+There are a lot of "short fish"; use bigger baits and/or fish deeper to target larger crappie.
 Replace treble hooks with single hooks and/or pinch down the barbs to make releasing short fish faster and less damaging; it does no good to release dead fish.

-Catfish Fish worms or stinkbaits in the river and creeks if there is rainfall runoff.
-Otherwise, fish various natural baits over main lake flats.
-Rod-and-reel (drifting or stationary), trotlines, and noodles (jugs) will all work.
+Catfish Fish worms or stinkbaits in the river and creeks if there is rainfall runoff or fish various natural baits over main lake flats if there isn't.
+Rod-and-reel (drifting or stationary), trotlines, and noodles (jugs) will all work, but check and/or move lines often with the water falling or rising.

 Water Level